Site Map (Click to download)

 WHICH REIN?: Unless you indicate otherwise on your class entry form, left rein is assumed…if right rein is preferred, you must indicate “Right Rein” for the desired class(es) on your entry form.

 MUSIC: Do you have a musical request for your individual program?
 Let us know by that magical time 5:00 before each day of competition…be specific so we can look it up on Spotify.
 You may also share your iPod or cell phone with us and we can play your selection through the speaker system.

 FOOD AND FUN: Our famous sandwich lunch, beverages, and snack items will be available on Friday,Saturday and Sunday.
-We will also have a catered barbecue supper and live music by Lily and Scutch on Saturday night at 7:00 …$15/person, BYOB.
+We will also have a catered barbecue supper and live music on Saturday night at 7:00 …$15/person children 10 and under free, BYOB.
 Please fill out the Dinner Reservation section on the Pre-Registration Form so we can give the caterer an estimate.
-This year we are also adding a Kentucky Dance Party after the dinner.
+This year we are continuing the tradition of a Kentucky Dance Party after the dinner.
 All dances will be taught so bring your cowboy hat and boots and be ready to kick up your heels!